KingricharVD/Astra-Coin/Astra/src/leveldb/README.md

 * **include/db.h**: Main interface to the DB: Start here

-* **include/options.h**: Control over the behavior of an entire database, and also control over the behavior of individual reads and writes.
+* **include/options.h**: Control over the behavior of an entire database, and also control over the behavior of inAstradual reads and writes.

 * **include/comparator.h**: Abstraction for user-specified comparison function.
 If you want just bytewise comparison of keys, you can use the default